Setnom6/Quantum-Gaussian-Information-Toolbox-v2/README.md

 by I. Brandão, D. Tandeitnik, T. Guerreiro (https://github.com/IgorBrandao42/Quantum-Gaussian-Information-Toolbox).

 QuGIT_v2 (https://github.com/Setnom6/Quantum-Gaussian-Information-Toolbox-v2) makes use of QuGIT but is more focused in the computation of correlations between modes, primarily using the Logarithmic Negativity.
 In addition, a bigger flexibility in the definition of elementary states with arbitrary number of modes is made.
-A list of the concrete additions made in QuGIT_v2 vs QuGIT can found later.
+A list of the concrete additions made in QuGIT_v2 vs QuGIT can be found later.

 The other significant difference is the change in some of the conventions and formal definitions of Gaussian States.
 This election is made following [Phys.
 Rev. D 106, 105021].
 They are: